17 Things to Buy for Your Kitchen at the Dollar Store

 Sponges are available by the six-pack at the dollar store.
 I buy a bunch at a time, so I have fewer excuses not to change them out.
-(A task you're supposed to do every few weeks!)
+(A task you’re supposed to do way more often than you probably do!)
 You can even get specialty sponges, like off-brand Magic Erasers.

 Again, if you’re looking for a higher-end soap like Mrs. Meyer’s, you won’t find it here.
 But name brands like Dawn, Palmolive, and Ajax are usually available — just avoid tiny sample sizes, which aren’t worth the unit cost.

-Maybe it's because I grew up with a fridge that wasn't magnetized (long story), but I have a slight obsession with magnets.
+Maybe it’s because I grew up with a fridge that wasn’t magnetized, but I have a slight obsession with magnets.
 A few cute magnets here and there become a quick way to make your kitchen feel like home.

 Want to feel fancy while still staying under budget?
 Buy some cloth napkins from the dollar store.
 (The environment will thank you, too.)

 Rather than cleaning kitchen surfaces with paper towels (wasteful) or my dish sponge (gross), I use microfiber cleaning cloths from, you guessed it, the dollar store.
 When they’re dirty, you can just throw them in the washing machine.